rav2040/json-stringify-lite/README.md

 * `toJSON()` methods are completely ignored.
 However, `Buffer` and `Date` objects will be transformed to represent the same output you would get from `JSON.stringify()`.

 ⚠ **Important note:**
 By default a check will be made on all nested objects and arrays for circular references, and an `Error` will be thrown if one is encountered.
-Setting the second argument to `false` will disable this check and grant a considerable speed boost, but this should not be done unless it is certain the given object contains no circular references.
+Setting the *safe* parameter to `false` will disable this check and grant a considerable speed boost, but this should not be done unless it is certain the given object contains no circular references.

 #### Parameters